 It is not uncommon to go through phases of insomnia while going through an opiate detox.
-One of the main reasons sleep is so troublesome is because of the muscle twitches and the hypnic jerks that occur throughout the night.
+One of the main reasons sleep is so troublesome is the muscle twitches and the hypnic jerks that occur throughout the night.

 Hypnic jerks are best described as your brain’s “fight-or-flight” mode kicking in just before you fall asleep.
 This activation will have you waking up and feeling like you were falling and hit the ground.